iRobo1/Wannabe-Cube-Dissections/README.md

 ## CubeDissections.mzn
 Uses a stronger condition than `SubsetSum.mzn` to prune remaining valid subsets.
 Each Wannabe Cube (except the one that is being dissected) is modelled as a normal cube using its shortest side length.
 The program then checks if it is possible to pack all these smaller and simpler cubes into the target Wannabe Cube.
 If not, the problem must be unsatisfiable also in the case of Wannabe Cubes.

 n=75 is proven unsatisfiable with this technique.
-(Note, of course, for any n < 75, this could also be used.)
+The program is too slow to prove cases where n > 76.

 ## WannabeCubeDissections.mzn
 Same as the above program but for actual Wannabe Cubes.
 For example, it can be used to find that n=5 is dissectable.
-It could also find a dissection for any subset found by `SubsetSum.mzn`; however, this is quite unlikely.
-I believe no other solutions except n=5 exist.
-Perhaps I'll have time to prove it some day :)

 # To Run
 Install MiniZinc (a language used for constraint programming) and run the file of interest.
 See comments in files for further information.